 Our 6-day Olympic Mountain Adventure for teens in Washington’s Olympic National Park is designed for participants ages 13-18 who are either new or experienced backpackers.
 This adventure summer camp in Olympic National Park focuses on leadership and outdoor skill-building with teens camping and hiking beside high alpine lakes, rivers, waterfalls, and meadows.
-Most trips have an opportunity to summit a peak and/or partake in some spectacular sunsets among some spectacular geological formations.
-Risk-taking and challenges complimented by fun and support from others lead to a positive adventure for all.
+Most trips have an opportunity to summit peaks and/or partake in some spectacular sunsets among some breath-taking geological formations.
+Risk-taking and challenges complimented by fun and support from others lead to a positive and often life-changing adventure for all!

-Day 1: You will meet your Guides/Counselors between 12-1 pm.
+Day 1: You will meet your Guides/Counselors at 12:00 PM.
 You will have time to become acquainted with your group as well as your backpacking gear.
 We will then facilitate a group orientation, answering any last parent or participant questions before hitting the trail.
 We will hike 2.5 miles to picturesque Mink Lake high in the mountains and surrounded by fir trees.
 We will settle in for our first night in the backcountry with dinner and the promise of incredible views and memories over the coming days.

 Day 6: On our final day we will pass by the famous Sol Duc Falls as we descend to the Sol Duc Trailhead by noon for pickup.

 Other: On all of our summer camps, we have a daily circle time in the morning where youth engage in group games, share highlights, offer encouragement and support to each other, stretch, review maps and day itineraries, and set individual and group goals for the day.
 Also, whether breaking on the trail or in the afternoon or evening in the campsite, our Guides facilitate additional opportunities for youth to develop a personal connection with nature.
 Problem-solving and initiative games are common as are smiles.
 Additional outdoor skills are gained as we practice Leave No Trace principles and promote environmental stewardship throughout the length of the program.